paliwalgaurav/git-workshop/day1.md

 Undo an add : `git reset <filename>`

 #### Committing your work
-Moving from staged are to commited area.
+Moving from staged area to commited area.

 Commitment is important :p